badj/api-with-cypress-e2e-tests-poc/README.md

 ## End-to-End Testing

 > **Cypress End-to-End Tests**
-> - The tests visits the [Swagger API docs](http://localhost:3333/api-docs) to verify the availability and correctness
+> - The tests visit the [Swagger API docs](http://localhost:3333/api-docs) to verify the availability and correctness
 > - The tests execute and validate all CRUD operations against the API

 - Install Cypress: